pyatyispyatil/flow-types-viewer/README.md

 ## flow-types-viewer

-Creates an abstract tree viewer that encompasses all types in files and all types dependencies and builtin types
+Creates an abstract tree view that encompasses all types in files and all dependencies types and built in types

 #### Installation
 ```